 Funding for full fibre broadband connections

-The Government has 2 voucher schemes available to increase gigabit-capable connectivity in rural areas.
-They aim to help small and medium sized businesses and residential homes not currently due to receive a future-proof full fibre broadband connection.
+It aims to help small and medium sized businesses and residential homes that are not currently due to receive a future-proof full fibre broadband connection.

 Gigabit packages offer download speeds of up to 300mbps (megabits per second) today.
 The technology is capable of speeds of up to 1,000mbps when new packages become available.
 This exponential leap in speeds could benefit you and your business now and in the future.